RyanL72/CSDS_392/README.md

 An application that shows a list of attendees to an event and has different views for different UI orientations.

 Given the right entitlements in AttendeeCheckerApp, the app is fully functional.

+# Find Me app
+An application that asks for permission to for location and tracks location.